d2l-ai/d2l-en/chapter_computer-vision/multiscale-object-detection.md

 # Multiscale Object Detection

+In :numref:`sec_anchor`,
+we generated multiple anchor boxes centered on each pixel of an input image.
+Essentially these anchor boxes represent samples of different regions of the image.
+However,
+we may end up with too many anchor boxes to compute if they are generated for *every* pixel.
+Think of a $561 \times 728$ input image.
+If five anchor boxes
+with varying shapes
-In :numref:`sec_anchor`, we generated multiple anchor boxes centered on each pixel of the input image.
-These anchor boxes are used to sample different regions of the input image.
-However, if anchor boxes are generated centered on each pixel of the image, soon there will be too many anchor boxes for us to compute.
-For example, we assume that the input image has a height and a width of 561 and 728 pixels respectively.
-If five different shapes of anchor boxes are generated centered on each pixel, over two million anchor boxes ($561 \times 728 \times 5$) need to be predicted and labeled on the image.
+are generated for each pixel as their center, over two million anchor boxes ($561 \times 728 \times 5$) need to be labeled and predicted on the image.

-It is not difficult to reduce the number of anchor boxes.
-An easy way is to apply uniform sampling on a small portion of pixels from the input image and generate anchor boxes centered on the sampled pixels.
-In addition, we can generate anchor boxes of varied numbers and sizes on multiple scales.
-Notice that smaller objects are more likely to be positioned on the image than larger ones.
-Here, we will use a simple example: Objects with shapes of $1 \times 1$, $1 \times 2$, and $2 \times 2$ may have 4, 2, and 1 possible position(s) on an image with the shape $2 \times 2$.
-Therefore, when using smaller anchor boxes to detect smaller objects, we can sample more regions; when using larger anchor boxes to detect larger objects, we can sample fewer regions.
+You may realize that
+it is not difficult to reduce anchor boxes on an image.
+For instance, we can just
+uniformly sample a small portion of pixels from the input image to generate anchor boxes centered on them.
+In addition,
+under different scales
+we can generate different numbers of anchor boxes of different sizes.
+Intuitively,
+smaller objects are more likely to appear on an image than larger ones.
+As an example,
+$1 \times 1$, $1 \times 2$, and $2 \times 2$ objects
+can appear on a $2 \times 2$ image in 4, 2, and 1 possible ways, respectively.
+Therefore, when using smaller anchor boxes to detect smaller objects, we can sample more regions, while for larger objects we can sample fewer regions.

-To demonstrate how to generate anchor boxes on multiple scales, let us read an image first.
-It has a height and width of $561 \times 728$ pixels.
+To demonstrate how to generate anchor boxes under multiple scales, let us read an image.
+Its height and width are 561 and 728 pixels, respectively.

 ```{.python .input}
 %matplotlib inline